NiGhTTraX/tdd-buffet/packages/selenium/README.md

 - docker-compose

-## Usage

-Spin up a Selenium server listening at `0.0.0.0:4444` and 2*N browser nodes (N Chrome and N Firefox) that connect to it:
+## Start a grid with Chrome and Firefox

 ```sh
 npx tdd-buffet-selenium start [N=1]
 ```

-Spin up a Selenium server listening at `0.0.0.0:4444` and 2 debug nodes (Chrome and Firefox) that have VNC listening at `0.0.0.0:5900` and `0.0.0.0:5901`:
+The hub will listen at `0.0.0.0:4444` and it will have 2*N browser nodes (N Chrome and N Firefox):

+## Start a grid with debug nodes with VNC

 ```sh
 npx tdd-buffet-selenium debug
 ```

+The same hub as above will spin up, but this time only 2 nodes (Chrome and Firefox) with VNC enabled will connect.
+VNC is available at `0.0.0.0:5900` (Chrome) and `0.0.0.0:5901` (Firefox).

-Stop everything:
+## Stop everything

 ```sh
 npx tdd-buffet-selenium stop